 Interestingly, while electronic do-it-yourself publishing has become the go-to option for authors, old-fashion letterpress book printing has enjoyed an amazing revival.
 It’s no secret that in the past few decades, letterpress printing has been rediscovered as the gold standard of printed wedding invitations.
 But often it is incredibly expensive.
-Certainly, high prices add a mystique to the process as some printers have purposely crafted the illusion that letterpress printing must be expensive printing.
+Certainly, high prices add a mystique to the process and some printers have purposely crafted the illusion that letterpress printing must be expensive.
 It feeds their bottom line.

 As the old song says, “It ain’t necessarily so.”

-This is particularly true with some innovative letterpress printers who have turned their attention to printing short-run books.
-Whether it be poetry, short stories, novels or memoirs, self-publishing the letterpress way can be the most cost-effective way to transform your manuscript from the ordinary into a keepsake and do it within a budget.
+Whether it be poetry, short stories, novels or memoirs, self-publishing the letterpress way can be a cost-effective way to transform your manuscript from the ordinary into a keepsake–and do it within a budget.

 Explore your options

-Having your book typeset into hot metal and then letterpress printed isn’t free, but for those with a yen to step away from the ordinary while confined by budget restrictions, it is no longer beyond your reach.
+Having your book typeset into hot metal and then letterpress printed isn’t free, but for those with a yen to create an heirloom book, it is no longer beyond your reach.
 Call me for a one-on-one consultation and a free quote.

 Of course, I would like to be your book printer, but I am not the right one for every author, nor for every book project.